‘Clean Air in Cities’ app

 Simon Birkett, Founder and Director of Clean Air in London, said:

-“Air pollution is the world’s largest environmental health risk, killing an estimated seven million people each year.
+“Air pollution is the world’s largest single environmental health risk, killing an estimated seven million people each year.

 “We therefore produced the Clean Air in Cities App and Widgets to highlight this risk and counter the impression created by successive governments that air pollution ‘LOW air pollution’ based on ‘Daily ALERT bandings’ for about 330 of 365 days per year.
 These daily alert levels were set to warn of health risks during major air pollution episodes not day to day exposure to air pollution.